-- Numbers of carer assessments and reviews - Number of missed opportunities to assess or review an involved carer - Proportion of carers assessed who receive a service from ECC as a result - · Number of correr directions was ante
+- Numbers of carer assessments and reviews.

+- Number of missed opportunities to assess or review an involved carer.

+- Proportion of carers assessed who receive a service from ECC as a result.

+- Number of carer direct payments.

+- Number of carers with an emergency plan.

-Next steps - our Action Plan (1 of 5):
+Next steps - our Action Plan